Hate your job? Can’t bear the idea of countless decades doing the same unfulfilling work? Dreaming of a lottery win so you can chuck it all in?

 So don’t tell yourself age has anything to do with; it’s just an excuse.

 "I've only been in your current career for a couple of years.
 Maybe I need to give it a little longer."

 How long exactly are you going to give it?
 Three years?
 Four years?
 Five?
-By that time, you’ll probably have transitioned from saying “it’s too soon” to saying “it’s too late”!
+By that time, you’ll probably have transitioned from saying “it’s too soon” to say “it’s too late”!

 The truth is, if it’s not working, it’s not working; and no amount of time will make much difference.
 Of course, only you know what will truly make you happy.
 But the very fact that you’re reading this article suggests that your current job is not it.